Skip to main contentScroll Top

 (25)

-Last March, we wanted a real, quiet break.
-An island not too far from Bangkok, so we could limit our travel and not blow our budget.
-Initially, we were aiming for Ko Kood (where we would ultimately go many years later): see my article here).
+Last March, we were craving a real break, somewhere peaceful.
+An island, not too far from Bangkok, to limit travel and keep our budget in check.
+Initially, we were aiming for Ko Kood (which we would finally visit many years later: see my article here ).

 But due to lack of time, we ultimately opted for its smaller neighbor: Ko Mak.
 The advantage being that it can easily be visited in 3 days, the time we had available.